theaaravagarwal/Aarav_BlueStampPortfolio/index.md

 <!-- PLACEHOLDER: Add image of any 3d prints/any cad drawings here -->
+<center>The first clip from the left is my first attempt at making the clip, but it did not even attach to the shoe collar so I opted to remake it to be wider</center>
+<center>The second clip was able to fit on the shoe's collar but lacked the strength and sleekness of the first design, so it was scrapped</center>
+<center>The third clip was designed to be able to fit on the lip of the shoe rather than the collar, keeping it space efficient and strong</center>
 <center><img src="assets/threeclips.png" alt="Each Clip Version" width="350" style="border-radius: 8px;"/></center>

 <!-- <center><img src="assets/clipdrawing.png" alt="Clip CAD Drawing" width="350" style="border-radius: 8px;"/></center> -->